jbrandwood/kickc/README.md

-# KickC - 6502 C-family Language Compiler
+# KickC - Optimizing 6502 C-family Language Compiler

 KickC is a compiler for a C-family language creating optimized and readable 6502 assembler code.